 - Never leave a child unattended in a motor vehicle, even if it is not a hot day.
 They could unintentionally put the vehicle in gear, causing it to move or roll forward.

-- Make sure to always lock your car and keep the key’s out of your child’s reach.
-They could potentially lock themselves in the trunk, or hurt themselves or others, by playing in or around a vehicle.
+- Make sure always to lock your car and keep the keys out of your child’s reach.
+They could potentially lock themselves in the trunk or hurt themselves or others by playing in or around a vehicle.

 - Call 911 if you see a child alone in a car.
 Emergency personnel are professionally trained to handle these situations and want you to contact them first.

 Heatstroke is a condition that occurs when a person’s body overheats due to prolonged exposure to, or physical exertion, in high temperatures and is most common during the summer months.
 A person suffering from heatstroke requires emergency treatment.
 If treatment is prolonged, there may be a higher risk of serious complications or death.
 If left untreated, heatstroke can damage your heart, muscles, brain, and kidneys.
 When a person’s body temperature reaches 104 F or higher, the most serious form of heatstroke injury can occur.

 Heatstroke Injury Facts: